anschelalmog/SDRML_project/README.md

 | Standard  | Sinusoidal| 20.25        | 128.49      | 521.23             |
 | Lookahead | Sinusoidal| -1.02        | 66.71       | 562.42             |

+*Note: While training rewards (Avg Reward) for the Lookahead agent appear lower in the Sinusoidal case, the evaluation metrics (Avg Reward Eval) show it slightly outperforms the Standard agent, which better reflects actual performance after training is complete.*
 ## Project Structure

 ```